 The Messenger Collection: Nature’s Messages in Watercolour

-The Messenger collection was born from the idea that nature has its own way of communicating with us.
+The Messenger collection was born from the idea that nature has its own way of communicating with us, in small moments we often overlook: a butterfly passing by, dew drops on a petal, or a colour that appears only at a certain hour.

 In this series, a butterfly appears in every painting as a small messenger, carrying a feeling from the heart of nature to the heart of the viewer.
 Each piece pairs the butterfly with a botanical element, carefully chosen for its symbolism.

-Peace is represented by the olive branch, a universal symbol of harmony and reconciliation, not only in the world around us but also within ourselves.
+Peace is represented by the olive branch, a universal symbol of harmony and reconciliation.
+This seemed especially important to me in a world increasingly marked by conflict, uncertainty, and division.
+Peace is something we long for collectively, but also something we seek within ourselves.

 Love takes shape through pink tulips, chosen for their association with tenderness, devotion and affection.
 Because love is what keeps us going.